Villajoyosa is a rare find on the Costa Blanca; a pretty seaside town that hasn’t been overwhelmed by tourism.

 9. Try some sport!
 Rugby, cycling, golf, tennis – or take a hike!

-Villajoyosa has one of the best rugby teams in Spain.
-They won promotion to the elite division of Spanish rugby in May 2021, a huge achievement for a small-town team so far from the heartland of rugby in the north of Spain.
+Villajoyosa’s rugby team plays in the elite division of Spanish rugby, a huge achievement for a small-town team so far from the heartland of rugby in the north of Spain.

 Villajoyosa has a good tennis club on the outskirts of town on Carretera del Port.
 Non-members can hire courts, ideal if you’re only here for a short time.